Feisalbireh/Code-Challenge/README.md

-# Code Challenge
+# Phase-1-Week-1-Code-Challenge

 # Description

 Complete these 3 challenges and make sure it works:
+For this Challenge I used JavaScript for all of them.
 - Challenge 1 - Student Grade Generator
+        - I used ``if else statement``
+        - Any grade from 0-100 was set so that each number can have a letter grade.
 - Challenge 2 - Speed Detector
+        - To calculate the speed covered by an individual I used ``if else statement``
 - Challenge 3 - Net Salary Calculator
+        - I used ``if else statement``

+# Getting Started
+In order for you to use the content on this repo ensure you have the following:

+- A ccomputer that runs on either of the following;(Windows 7+, Linux, Mac OS)
+- nodejs 9.0+

 ## Challenge 1: Student Grade Generator (Toy Problem)